Eiger – 3970 m

 You can expect a good atmosphere and a stunning view!

 We climb the Eiger via the classic Mittellegi ridge.
-This is a long climb (10 hours or more) on delicate terrain – snow ridges, rock ridges and scrambling.
+This is a long climb on delicate terrain – snow ridges, rock ridges and scrambling.
 Like the Matterhorn, this mountain also requires fairly dry conditions for an ascent.

 The itinerary is flexible, and weather / condition dependent, but here is a guideline of what to expect.

 We meet in the evening to discuss the weather, conditions and plan for the week.
 You meet your guides and have a short briefing where can ask them questions about clothing and equipment.

 Two full days spent in the high mountains above Chamonix, overnighting in a mountain refuge to help with acclimatisation.
 Typical routes for example would be traversing the Aiguilles Entreves, climbing the Tour Ronde and the Dent du Geant.
-This is the final preparation for the real thing, and great routes in themselves!
+This is the final preparation for the Mittellegi ridge on the Eiger and superb routes themselves.

-Climb the Eiger and descend to the Monchsjoch hut.
+This is it.
+Summit day has arrived and with all the preparation and acclimatisation we have down we set off to climb the Eiger and then descend to the Mönchsjoch Hut.
 We have a spare day built in to this itinerary to deal with any bad weather and maximise our chance of success.
 Once down from the Mönchsjoch Hut we return to Chamonix.

 Mountaineering is all about being able to exercise at a moderate intensity for many hours (typically 5 to 12 hours) and your training should reflect this.
 Balance is important too as you will spend many hours walking in crampons.
 For this a good chore strength is important.